North British Railway: 1864 to 1866: a buoyant start, then disaster

 Since the full opening of the Border Union Railway, passenger trains had terminated at the Canal station of the Port Carlisle Railway.
 By 1864 the line was double track throughout and from 1 July 1864 the passenger trains were diverted over the Caledonian Railway connecting line, to terminate in Citadel station.
 The financial position was somewhat better and a 2% dividend on ordinary shares was announced in August.
 There was more excitement to come: the Edinburgh and Glasgow Railway had for years seemed to be on the point of joining in with the Caledonian Railway, but now it seemed that it, together with the Monkland Railways, would join the NBR.
 The Edinburgh and Glasgow had a considerable system, including the Stirling to Dunfermline line and the Bathgate and Morningside line; moreover it was working the Glasgow, Dumbarton and Helensburgh Railway.
 The Monkland Railways had been formed in 1848 by the merging of several of the old "coal railways" operating around Airdrie and Coatbridge.
 Their main business was still mineral traffic, and although their operating costs were high, they made a comfortable profit.

-On 4 July 1865, an Act was passed authorising the merger and it took place on 31 July between the Edinburgh and Glasgow Railway and the Monkland Railways, and the following day the merged company was absorbed by the North British.
+On 4 July 1865 the Edinburgh and Glasgow and Monkland Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccxvii) was passed authorising the merger, which took place on 31 July between the Edinburgh and Glasgow Railway and the Monkland Railways, and the following day the merged company was absorbed by the North British.
 Although some commentators had expected that the E&GR might have absorbed the NBR, the reality was that the new board consisted of 13 former NBR directors and two E&G men.
 The NBR habitually ran trains on Sundays and started doing so on the E&GR main line, which had not.
 This ignited fresh protests from Sabbatarians but the NBR stuck to its position on the matter.